**Alt Text:** A compass with a red arrow pointing towards the words "Risk Management."

 Stop Loss Orders

 I always set stop-loss orders to protect my trades.
 These are tools that sell crypto automatically if the price drops to a certain level.
-They help me limit losses and keep my capital safe, even in unstable markets.
+They help me limit losses and keep my capital safe, even in volatile markets.

 Let’s say I buy Bitcoin at $30,000.
 I might place a stop loss at $28,000.
 If prices fall, the order kicks in and sells it for me.
 This way, I avoid losing more money than planned.